Iwinswap/iwinswap-erc20-token-system/README.md

-# Iwinswap Token System
+# Iwinswap ERC20 Token System

-A high-performance, concurrency-safe, in-memory registry for blockchain token metadata in Go.
+A high-performance, concurrency-safe, in-memory registry for ERC20 token metadata in Go.

 ---